Skip to main contentSkip to main content

 Building on LORIC’s success, the Retardation of Myopia in Orthokeratology (ROMIO) study, published in 2012, took the research to the next level.
 [2] This was a larger, single-masked, randomized clinical trial—the gold standard in medical research.
 They recruited 102 children between the ages of 6 and 10 and randomly assigned them to either wear ortho-k lenses or single-vision glasses for two years.

 The findings were even more definitive.
 The ortho-k group’s eyes grew by an average of 0.36 mm, while the control group’s eyes grew by 0.63 mm.
 This represented a 43% slowing of myopia progression.
 The ROMIO study also revealed another crucial insight: the treatment was most effective in younger children (ages 7-8), who tend to have the fastest rates of myopia progression.
-This highlighted the importance of starting myopia control early, a principle we emphasize to parents right here in our Fayetteville clinic.
+This highlighted the importance of starting myopia management early, a principle we emphasize to parents right here in our Fayetteville clinic.

 A biometer machine measuring a patient's axial length.